AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 > \[...] nodes with a more specific structure can hold children in various discrete "slots"; this `allChildren` list includes _all_ such children and reflects their overall display z-order.

 If you inspect a `MediaContainerNode` class, which is instantiated every time you place an image, it has two peculiar properties: `maskShape` and `mediaRectangle`.
-They respectively hold the shape that masks the bitmap (in UI terms, the Crop—by default, a rectangle with the same image dimensions) and the `ImageRectangleNode` itself.
-They are the "structures" the documentation refers to: therefore, you'll find them in its `allChildren` property.
+They hold the shape that masks the bitmap (in UI terms, the Crop—by default, a rectangle with the same image dimensions) and the `ImageRectangleNode` itself.
+They are the "structures" the documentation refers to; therefore, you'll find them in its `allChildren` property.
 Other notable examples are `maskShape` in Groups and `artboards` in Pages.

 ![](images/refs-addon-mediacontainer.png)